So You Want to Be an Anime Voice Actor? Inside English Dub Careers

 Stephanie Sheh and the LA Multi-Hyphenate Route

-Other Routes Into the Booth Worth Studying
+Other Routes Into the Booth

-| Actor | Big Anime Credits | Career Route |
+| Actor | Selected Anime Credits | Training Path |

 |---|---|---|

-| Colleen Clinkenbeard | One Piece, Fairy Tail, My Hero Academia | Texas dub-hub route into acting, directing, and studio leadership |
+| Colleen Clinkenbeard | One Piece, Fairy Tail, My Hero Academia | Florida State University (BFA Acting) |

-| Christopher Sabat | Dragon Ball, One Piece, My Hero Academia | Performer-director-producer path through Funimation and Okratron |
+| Christopher Sabat | Dragon Ball, One Piece, My Hero Academia | University of North Texas; performer, director, and producer path through Funimation and Okratron |

-| Johnny Yong Bosch | Bleach, Trigun, Code Geass | On-camera action work, music, martial arts, then major voiceover |
+| Johnny Yong Bosch | Bleach, Trigun, Code Geass | No public college degree found; on-camera action work, music, and martial arts training |

-| Steve Blum | Cowboy Bebop, Naruto, Digimon | Self-built voiceover path rooted in natural voice, listening, and repetition |
+| Steve Blum | Cowboy Bebop, Naruto, Digimon | No public college degree found; voiceover craft developed through working sessions, repetition, and later coaching via Blumvox Studios |

-| Cherami Leigh | Fairy Tail, Sword Art Online, Sailor Moon | Working-actor path across theatre, Dallas dubbing, and Los Angeles voice work |
+| Cherami Leigh | Fairy Tail, Sword Art Online, Sailor Moon | Collin College theatre alum; Texas theatre into anime, games, and Los Angeles screen work |

-| Aleks Le | Demon Slayer, Solo Leveling, Mashle | Creator-first, digital-native route built through self-training and online output |
+| Aleks Le | Demon Slayer, Solo Leveling, Mashle | No public college degree found; self-training and digital-native practice after learning English through cartoons and games |

 What These Routes Have In Common

-Why Geography And Booth Craft Still Matter
+Why Geography and Booth Craft Shape the Work

 What the Booth Actually Asks of You